bombasticSlacks/Aspirant/Game/Doctor.md

 ### Advanced

 #### Do No Harm
-You receive a +1 to all non-combat skill tests, however to directly harm another thing, you need to first roll a RES test.
+You receive a +1 to all non-combat skill tests, however to directly harm another thing, you need to first roll a [Resolve](Stats#Resolve) test.

 #### Long Term Care
 As an [Evening Activity](Telling-The-Story#Evening%20Activity) you can attempt to manage your allies injuries further.
 This is a [Medicine](Medicine) test which receives a +2 if you have access to a full medical facility.
 If you succeed on this test any allies ignore their injury penalties until the next [Travel Segment](Telling-The-Story#Travel%20Segment).